Fear - it's the number one thing holding people back from investing in the stock market. It's crazy how much fear controls money decisions.

 Why Do You Fear Investing?

 But how does this apply to investing?
-Because in today's society, not having money is as serious as not having shelter was in the Neanderthal days.
+Because in today's society, not having money is as serious as not having food or shelter was in the Neanderthal days.
 Our mind knows that money = shelter = food = safety.
 So, losing money can cause huge amounts of fear.

 The trouble is, fear causes you to ignore logic.
 And you have to battle yourself to accept the truth - and that's just plain tough.
 But there are ways to overcome this fear, and here are some steps to take.